 Government Reporting Unit

-This unit is responsible for the submission of GDEU data to the Ministry, ensuring that data errors are distributed for follow-up and correction, and providing GDEU-related data analysis.
+This unit is responsible for the submission of GDEU data to the MES, ensuring that data rejections are distributed for follow-up and update, and providing GDEU-related data analysis.

 Management of Academic Records Unit